qiaoxibj/tool.accelerate.core/README.md

 Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>

-Inside the application project there is a application.springboot.jersey package containing 3 classes:
+Inside the application project containing 3 classes:
-* Application</code>: The entry point for the SpringBoot application.
+* application.springboot.Application</code>: The entry point for the SpringBoot application.
-* Endpoint</code>: A Jersey endpoint which you can access at /springbootjersey.
+* application.springboot.jersey.Endpoint</code>: A Jersey endpoint which you can access at /springbootjersey.
-* JerseyConfig</code>: Jersey configuration class.
+* application.springboot.jersey.JerseyConfig</code>: Jersey configuration class.

 Inside the wlpcfg project there is the <code>it.springboot.jersey.SampleJerseyApplicationTests</code> that will test the Jersey endpoint to ensure it is working.